avra911/mouse-wheel-accelerator/README.md

 ## ⚙️ How It Works

 1. The script listens for mouse events.
-2. When Button 9 (Forward Button) is pressed, the script enters acceleration mode.
+2. When **Button 9** (Forward Button) is pressed, the script enters acceleration mode.
 3. In this mode, any mouse wheel movement is converted into a continuous injection of scroll events, accelerating scrolling.
-4. When Button 9 is released, the mode stops immediately.
+4. **The mode stops only when the user performs a scroll in the opposite direction of the current acceleration.**

 ---